 If you ask experienced investors their criteria for investing, they answer: team, team, team, team, team, and idea.
 In reality it is more complicated than that, but team is in fact the most important factor.
 This is the one question that helps us understand the background of the founder(s).
 Tell us why you care, in a way that makes us care too.

-Who are the core members of your team?
 What do they do?
-Who else is on the team?
 Who will be the representative sent to Nairobi?

 This question lets us better understand what each team member does, and lets them sell us on the fit between the idea and the team.
 We’re looking for a team that can turn their idea into a successful company.
 This is your opportunity to sell us that you are that right team.